fspacheco/playground-UlMWyvCJ/lessons/lesson8.md

 };
 ```

-Since all but the highest dimention can be omitted from an array declaration, the above declaration can be reduced to:
+Since all but the highest dimension can be omitted from an array declaration, the above declaration can be reduced to:

 ```C
 #define MAX_STRING_SIZE 40